LobbyOS/windows-standalone/README.md

 ## Install Lobby

-The MSI setup file for Lobby is at ["LobbyInstaller/Lobby.msi"](https://raw.githubusercontent.com/LobbyOS/windows-installer/master/LobbyInstaller/Lobby.msi).
+The folder `Lobby` is the standalone package. `Lobby/lobby` has the PHP code of Lobby.

 ## Compiling PHP